dotnet/android/Documentation/building/windows/instructions.md

  4. (Optional) [Configure the build](../configuration.md).

+ 5. (Optional) In a [Developer Command Prompt][developer-prompt], prepare external git dependencies:

+        msbuild Xamarin.Android.sln /t:PrepareExternal

+    This will configure external proprietary components such as monodroid.

- 5. In a [Developer Command Prompt][developer-prompt], prepare the project:
+ 6. In a [Developer Command Prompt][developer-prompt], prepare the project:

         msbuild Xamarin.Android.sln /t:Prepare